cityofballarat/data-quality/README.md

     | Time only   | `time`      | hh:mm                      | 12:00               |
     |             |             | *or* hh:mm:ss              | 12:00:00            |

-- Specify the timezone if it is not UTC +8hrs:
+- Specify the timezone if it is not Australia/Melbourne:

     | Type        | Column name | Format                     | Example               |
     |-------------|-------------|----------------------------|-----------------------|